… from Sputnik News, Moscow

 Based on the Su-27 fighter, the Su-34 is a 4++ generation jet, which can accelerate to a maximum speed of 1,200 mph (1,931 km) and can fly 2,500 miles (4,023 km) without refueling.

-Posted by Jim W. Dean, Managing Editor on March 12, 2017, With 2625 Reads Filed under Military.
+Posted by Jim W. Dean, Managing Editor on March 12, 2017, With 2643 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.